priiyaanjaalii0611/yourWorld/README.md

 # yourWorld
-An application using AR technology to build a 3D image , built with Java and XML.
+An application using AR technology to build a 3D model and place it anywhere in the frame of your camera , built with Java and XML.